 Social Media & Website Coordinator

 During my years as an undergraduate at the University of California, Merced, I became increasingly aware of the need for healthcare and education in developing nations across the world.
-I attended my first humanitarian trip to Guatemala on a fully funded scholarship to serve the children of San Martin, Jilotepque and worked to provided over $250,000 worth of free dental care to 850 children.
-After my second sponsored trip and partnership with Global Dental Relief I knew that volunteering with passionate and devoted people was something I wanted to continue to do in life to serve families in need.
+I attended my first humanitarian trip to Guatemala on a fully funded scholarship to serve the children of San Martin, Jilotepque and worked to help provide over $250,000 worth of free dental care to 850 children.
+After my second sponsored trip and partnership with Global Dental Relief, I knew that volunteering with passionate and devoted people was something I wanted to continue to do in life to serve families in need.

 My biochemistry and organic chemistry professors (The Liwangs) had offered an opportunity to their students to take part in a charity.
 After being selected, I joined the Osman Hope team as an intern.
 A year later I was humbled to become an official board member as Osman Hope’s first social media chair.
 I am now proud to say that I have attended a trip with President Margarita Grachen in 2017 to San Pedro and now have the honor of knowing the beautiful children of Osman Hope.
 I can’t wait to see where this journey leads us all and I am so blessed to be part of such an extraordinary team of individuals with the love of giving back to others.